pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 It's the main Controller for the Woko app.
 Kind-of a "super dispatcher" that handles all requests and delegates to the appropriate facet.

 Unlike a typical Stripes app, a typical Woko application doesn't use several `ActionBean`s.
-They are replaced by `ResolutionFacet`s : facets that handle the http request, and return a Stripes `Resolution`.
+They are replaced by Woko's controllers : `ResolutionFacet`s.
+WokoActionBean handles the http request, and delegates to a ResolutionFacet, which does the actual processing and return a Stripes `Resolution`.

-`WokoActionBean` also defines Woko's URL scheme.
-It responds to all requests that match its URL binding :
+`WokoActionBean` defines Woko's URL scheme.
+It responds to all requests with a path like :

-    {facetName}[/{className}[/{key}]]
+    /facetName}[/className[/key]]

-The following URLs are typical Woko URLs that WokoActionBean will handle by delegating to the appropriate components :
+Here below are typical Woko URLs that WokoActionBean will handle by delegating to the appropriate components :

 * `/view/Product/123`
+* `/?facetName=view&className=product&key=123` (with regular parameters)
 * `/list/Product`
 * `/home`
 * `/doSomeFunkyStuff/MyClass/123?facet.foo=123&object.bar=cool`

-The URL scheme is an important part of Woko.
-The URLs reflect what they mean, they show the intent and target object.
+The URL scheme is a very important part of Woko.
+The URL for a page usually shows the intent through the facet name, and target object.
+URLs like `/view/Product/cool-sneakers` or `/edit/StockEntry/1234` often contain meaningful information.
+Woko kind of standardizes that through its consistent URL scheme.

 The different parts of the URL (`facetName`, `className` and `key`) are used by WokoActionBean in order to resolve the target object and Resolution Facet to be applied.

-All parameters are prefixed with either `facet.` or `object.` : they will be bound respectively to the Resolution Facet and target Object, provided they satisfy the validation constraints if any.
-Like their cousins Action Beans, Resolution Facets has at least one event handler method, that returns a `Resolution`.
+All other parameters are prefixed with either `facet.` or `object.` : they will be bound respectively to the Resolution Facet and target Object, provided they satisfy the validation constraints if any.
+Resolution Facets are explained in detail [here](#resolutionfacets").

-> NOTE : You can use ActionBeans in your app, there ain't no problems with that.
-It's only that ActionBeans don't work like ResolutionFacets : they don't apply to target types and roles.
-You'll use ActionBeans typically only for actions that apply to all users and have no particular target object.
-You can also use ActionBeans to write alternale "routes" to some ResolutionFacet, using the action's @UrlBinding and forwarding to another URL.
+> NOTE : You can create your own ActionBeans in your app, there ain't no problems with that.
 Additional action beans take precedence over WokoActionBean in case the @UrlBinding conflicts.

 ### Stripes extensions

-Woko adds several extensions to Stripes in order to make Resolution Facets work like Action Beans, with respect to Binding & Validation, Security, etc. Thes extensions are implemented as Stripes `Interceptor`s and other Stripes components (`ActionBeanPropertyBinder` etc).
-Woko also registers custom `TypeConverter`s for transparent binding of Domain Objects.
+Woko adds several extensions to Stripes in order to make Resolution Facets work like Action Beans, with respect to Binding & Validation, Security, etc. These extensions are implemented as Stripes plugins : `Interceptor`s, `ActionBeanPropertyBinder`, `TypeConverter`s etc.

 You should not need to change these base components.
 Nevertheless, as everything else, you can sonfigure Stripes to use other extensions in place of Woko's defaults.